top of page

 14. In the unlikely event of a re-run, the re-run competitors will not be allowed to change their dial-ins or lane choice.

-15. Byes round one will be a random pick.
+15. Byes round one of non laddered classes will be a random pick.
 Subsequent rounds will be decided by ‘best reaction time’ in previous round until it becomes system generated (on a ladder).
 A driver awarded a bye will ‘carry’ that bye until used or is eliminated from competition, then a new ‘bye’ will be chosen.
 A driver who has the ‘bye run’ must leave the starting line forward, under its own power, to be eligible for a win.
 Drivers will not be eligible for a second bye run until class is on a ladder.

 16. For all classes on a ladder round 1 the driver with the better qualifying elapsed time will get first-round lane choice, subsequent rounds will be determined by a coin toss.

-17. Any competitor listed as a driver car combination in the current or 2024 BIR Bracket Drag Racing Series points program must compete in only index or heads up classes.
+17. Any competitor listed as a driver car combination in the current or 2025 BIR Bracket Drag Racing Series points program must compete in only index or heads up classes.

 18. All protests and appeals must be made through the race director.
 Filing a protest during an event does not disqualify any entry until that entry is proven to be illegal by BIR or NHRA officials.
 NHRA rulebook procedures will be followed in all cases of protest, and in all instances no other entries will be reinstated based on the outcome of the protest.
 If someone comes to an official with a rule's infraction on a competitor's car, they need to go with the official to offending driver & vehicle to explain the infraction on the vehicle.
 If they won't, then the infraction will stand unless we have another reporter who will.